 As parents, we often wonder whether our child’s behaviors are “normal.”
 We may find ourselves watching other children, reading relevant articles, or asking friends for feedback.
-Despite our best efforts, the answers remain perplexing, so we become increasingly reluctant to move forward towards a resolution.
+Despite our best efforts, the answers remain unclear, so we become increasingly reluctant to move forward towards a resolution.
 There are many things that may prevent us as parents from seeking treatment for our children.
 Some parents become afraid because of past negative experiences with therapy.
 While other parents struggle with the idea of feeling like a failure.
-On the other hand, there are families grappling over the stigma of participating in therapy.
+On the other hand, there are families struggling with the stigma of participating in therapy.
 All of these factors leave some parents wondering, “Is it really that bad?”
 In other situations, parents may simply not know where to start for help.
-It is important to thoughtfully consider possible underlying barriers to treatment.
-Exploring the source of each obstacle can help you see more clearly, and confidently make the best decision for your family.
+It is important to know that it’s okay to seek help during tough times.
+Congratulations on taking the first step towards finding support and relief.

 What are reasons my child may require therapy?

-- Shows extremes or peculiarity of behavior for the age and gender of the child, such as being significantly more hyper, aggressive, or withdrawn.
+- Shows extreme or unusual behavior for the age and gender of the child, such as being hyper, aggressive, or withdrawn.

 - Has experienced a traumatic life event.